What is chaos gardening? And why it works for Australian gardens

 1. Scatter with purpose

-Mix seed packets with species suited to your soil and climate – native daisies, grasses, herbs or self-seeding annuals work particularly well.
+Mix seed packets with species suited to your soil and climate.
+Native daisies, grasses, herbs and self-seeding annuals work particularly well.
 Lightly rake them in or let autumn and winter rains settle them naturally.
+Avoid exotic seed mixes unless you are confident none of the species have invasive potential in your region.

 2. Plant leftovers instead of discarding

 If you have spare seedlings, cuttings or bargain-bin plants, tuck them into empty spaces or between existing plantings.
-Many natives establish faster when allowed to compete for space.
+Many natives establish faster when allowed to compete for space rather than being given perfectly prepared soil all to themselves.

 3. Allow natural volunteers to stay

-Self-sown seedlings often choose suitable niches.
-Instead of pulling them out immediately, observe where they flourish and treat them as part of the design.
+Self-sown seedlings often choose suitable niches that a gardener would never have thought to use.
+Instead of pulling them out immediately, observe where they settle and treat them as part of the design.
+A native daisy that seeds itself into a gravel path is not a problem; it is the garden doing exactly what it was designed to do.

 4. Mix forms, heights and textures

-Forget symmetry or matching colours.
-Combining grasses, groundcovers, flowering perennials and shrubs creates visual interest and ecological balance.
+Forget symmetry or matched colours.
+Combining native grasses, groundcovers, flowering perennials and shrubs creates visual interest and ecological balance.
+A layered native planting with something at ground level, something at knee height and something taller behind it will support far more wildlife than a flat, evenly spaced arrangement.

 5. Expect winners and losses